alonjacovi/aligned-highlights/README.md

 # Aligning Faithful Interpretations with their Social Attribution

-This repository has the code for the paper.
+This repository has the code for the TACL 2020 paper of the same name.
 The code here is a *simple and minimalistic* implementation of the contrastive highlights procedure described in the paper.

 ## Getting Started